 Sometimes I take my knowledge of social media for granted.
-Because the truth is that while everyone under the age of 18 has never known a world without internet or cell phones, most parents have a hard time keeping up.
+Because the truth is that while everyone under the age of 18 has never known the world without the internet or cell phones, most parents have a hard time keeping up.
 My work requires me to use and be heavily involved with social media, and even I'm still not sure what the true purpose of Snapchat is.

-The vile comment posted on her picture was posted from an anonymous account with the name “[juniorhighname]hatepage”.
+The vile comment posted on her picture was posted from an anonymous account with the name “[juniorhighname]hatepage.”
 An anonymous account created by (we assume) another student to post nasty and hateful messages on the photos of their classmates.
-In this case, that nasty and hateful message was aimed at a 12 year old girl – and was likely posted by another child close to the same age.
+In this case, that nasty and hateful message was aimed at a 12-year-old girl – and was likely posted by another child close to the same age.

 And this isn't an isolated incident.
 In 2013 a woman posted after being horrified at the “beauty pageants” she witnessed on her daughter's Insta.
 They put up a collage of four girls and ask who's ugliest.
-Then they cross off the “winner” and ask the same question about the remaining three girls until the one with the least amount of negative comments “wins”.
+Then they cross off the “winner” and ask the same question about the remaining three girls until the one with the least amount of negative comments “wins.”

 A few months ago, I saw many of my hometown friends sharing an article about my old high school.
 It seems they had a fight club going on – complete with an official Insta account which posted videos and pictures of the fights.

 I'm lucky in that my children know that I know how to use most social media networks better than they do.
-We've set the rules and they're confident we know how to find out if they've broken them.
+We've set the rules, and they're confident we know how to find out if they've broken them.
 We've setup their accounts and know how to keep them as secure as we possibly can.

 BUT WHAT'S A NON TECHNICALLY INCLINED PARENT TO DO?

 Take responsibility.
 That's what.
-For not only the protection of your child, but also in regards to monitoring that your child is behaving in a way that they wouldn't want to hide from you.
+For not only the protection of your child but also in regards to monitoring that your child is behaving in a way that they wouldn't want to hide from you.
 We can't simply accept our ignorance of the tools our children are using to communicate with one another – while everyone is listening.

 BEFORE WE BEGIN, LET'S GET ONE THING STRAIGHT